Christine Layton has the privilege of speaking to a statewide audience three hours a day, five days a week on ABC Radio Perth’s Afternoons program.

 Christine and her husband were living and working on the south coast of Western Australia when they decided to try and fall pregnant.
 After a miscarriage and failed D&C, Christine started experiencing excruciating pain during sex.

-She had long been told that her pain was normal for a woman, and that she should either use lubrication or take a holiday from work.
-While it was a good excuse to clear some annual leave, it lead to years of exhaustion.
+She was repeatedly told by her local GP that stress-induced pelvic pain was normal and that she should “use some lubrication or take a break from work.”
+While it was a good excuse to clear some annual leave, it resulted in years of exhaustion.

 Christine is determined to share her story in the hope that it will encourage others to persevere when it comes to investigating their pain.

-When she’s not dancing along to fellow endo warrior Emma Wiggle with her baby daughter, Christine hosts Saturday Breakfast on ABC Radio Perth.
+When she’s not dancing along to fellow endo warrior Emma Wiggle with her daughter Bonnie, she’s out swing dancing in Perth’s historic town halls.

-Christine is truly honoured to be an Endometriosis Australia ambassador alongside so many outstanding and resilient women.
+Christine is honoured to stand along so many outstanding, resilient ambassadors.